trnxdev/zigd/README.md

 ### How the zigdemu executable finds the correct version:
 ##### sorted by Precedence

-- zig.ver: A file that contains the zig version, nothing more.
+- .zigversion: A file that contains the zig version, nothing more.
 - build.zig.zon: More specifically the minimum_zig_version option
 - (zigd directory)/config